Alcohol and Nutrition

 Alcohol is a part of many social occasions, from family dinners to parties, to sporting events and nightcaps.
 The problems associated with alcoholism are well known, but what about the impact of social drinking or a moderate intake of alcohol?
 Does alcohol belong in our diet, or does the risk that it presents outweigh any benefits that may be derived from consuming it?

 Good nutrition can help to improve your health and prevent diseases.
 The essential nutrients that your body needs are carbohydrates, protein, fat, vitamins, minerals, and water.
-The term "essential" means that if you remove one of these nutrients from your diet there will be a deficiency that causes health problems.
+The term "essential" means that if you remove one of these nutrients from your diet, there will be a deficiency that causes health problems.
 Alcohol would not fall under the category of an essential nutrient because not having it in your diet does not lead to any sort of deficiency.
 Alcoholic beverages primarily consist of water, alcohol (ethanol), and different amounts of sugar.
 The calories come from the alcohol and sugar and are considered "empty calories" because of the lack of the other essential nutrients.
 It's something that you may choose to add to your diet, but it's not something that you need in it.